homr0/wow-grid/README.md

 - Components can be deleted.
 - Blank components can be added.
 - Rows and sections can be added with a specific layout.
+- Row layout can be adjusted.

 ---

 ## Known Issues
 - Issue with dragging and dropping rows and sections vertically.
+- Issue with getting initial columns for an uneven row for editing.
 ---

 ## Dependencies